ryanorsinger/intro-to-deep-learning-with-keras/README.md

 - Always better or always worse than classical machine learning.
 "It depends"
 - Free from bias and prejudice.
 (Biased inputs mean biased outputs)

-### Bias in = bias out (garbage in, garbage out)
+### Bias in = bias out, garbage in, garbage out

-- As an example, researchers trained a Convolutional Neural Network (CNN) pictures of healthy skin and pictures of skin cancers lesions.
+- As an example, researchers trained a Convolutional Neural Network (CNN) pictures of skin cancer patients with patients experiencing another kind of lesion.
 Each image was labeled "non-cancerous" or "cancerous".
 The model was **very** accurate on the training data.
 With test data and real pictures, the model produced a *profound* amount of false negatives.
 It turns out that > 90% of the the "cancerous" labeled images for training had a ruler in the image, for scale.
 So the model "learned" to associate rulers in the picture with a positive cancer prediction.
 - In another example, researchers building criminality prediction algorithm trained a neural network with labeled pictures.
 The criminal pictures were mug shots from convicts.
 For the "non-criminal" images, researchers used a set of royalty-free images of fashion models.
 Imagine the results!
 The more someone looks like a model, the less likely the criminality!
-  - Racism!
-Because under-represented groups are *really* underrepresented in fashion and *very* overrepresented in the prison-industrial complex.
-  - Classism!
-If you can afford to wear high fashion garments, invest in expensive make-up, and have a salon hairdo, then you, too, can walk free!
-- Incentivized, ignorant, and malicious actors will claim "the data doesn't lie".
-They wash their hands claiming "science" and "computer algorithms".
-No incentive to question assumptions.
+- Incentivized, ignorant, and malicious actors can claim "the data doesn't lie".
+They can wash their hands claiming "science" and "computer algorithms".
+No incentive to question assumptions or methods.
 - Takeaway: *many* problems need the model to be interpretable.
+Things like health insurance, loan approval, predictive policing,
 - It's our ethical duty to shine the light, to work to make things better not worse.

 ### Vocabulary